 Not to worry though!
 This guide will walk you through the steps, so that you can winterize your above-ground pool with confidence that it will be ready for spring.

 Step 1: Prepare the Water and Equipment

-Before you close the pool it is essential that you make sure the water is properly balanced and clean.
-Test your pool for everything you routine test for, and make sure your chlorine and mineral salt levels are accurate.
-If they are not, you may want to pull out any equipment, stairs, etc. before you add shock.
-That way you don’t have to wait too long to continue with the winterizing.
+Before you close the pool, it is essential that you make sure the water is properly balanced and clean.
+Test your pool for everything you routinely test for, and make sure your chlorine and mineral salt levels are accurate.
+If they are not, you may want to pull out any equipment, stairs, etc., before you add shock.
+That way, you don’t have to wait too long to continue with the winterizing.